Vehicle Inspection (Shaken) and Points|How Cashback Works and Choosing a Shop to Curb Costs

 Shaken (vehicle inspection), required every few years if you own a car, is a category where applying to a bulk-quote or booking service is sometimes a point-site offer.
 The service invests advertising money to win users, and part of it comes back as a performance reward to users who apply via a point site.
 Plus, since shaken costs are large, paying with a cashback method makes the payment cashback large too.

 That said, what really pays off in shaken points, more than cashback, is "comparing several shops to curb costs."
 Even for the same car, the cost varies greatly among dealers, shaken specialty shops, auto-parts stores, and repair garages — and just comparing via a bulk quote can mean a difference of tens of thousands of yen.
-This guide organizes, as a judgment axis for not losing out, the difference between "earned on quote/booking" and "earned on inspection", costs and traits by shop type, points for looking at maintenance content (not just cheapness), arranging to make the expiry date, and the steps to not miss cashback.
+This guide organizes, as a judgment axis for not losing out, the difference between "earned on quote/booking" and "earned on inspection", costs and traits by shop type, a breakdown of shaken costs, points for looking at maintenance content (not just cheapness), arranging to make the expiry date, and the steps to not miss cashback.
 For cars in general, see the Car Guide; for car insurance, the Car Insurance Guide; and for selling a car, the Car Bulk-Appraisal Guide.

 Telling "Earned on Quote/Booking" from "Earned on Inspection"